 Suit-A-Bull is temporarily unavailable.
 We will post updates to this page as they become available.

-Many of our on-campus, career-related events for Fall 2020 have been moved online.
-This includes employer presentations to classes and student organizations, employer-led workshops, our Bulls Connect career fairs, and our Part-Time Job Fair and On-Campus Job Fair.
-We are also excited that our Graduate Pathways workshop series and the Graduate & Professional School Fair will also be offered online this fall.
+Many of our on-campus, career-related events have been moved online.
+This includes employer presentations to classes and student organizations, employer-led workshops, and career fairs.

-You can find full details on all of our events in Handshake.
-And be sure to use the follow option to stay up to date on events of interest!
+You can find full details on all of our events on the Events section of our website.
+Our events, as well as events hosted by employers, can also be found in Handshake.
+Be sure to use the follow option to stay up to date on events of interest!